freemarker/freemarker-tutorials/README.md

     * Configuring FreeMarker settings
     * Ensuring your app has proper UTF-8 charset configuration
     * Deploying to different contexts using Tomcat
-    * Changing locale and time zones using FreeMarker